What Are the Pros and Cons of Credit Cards?

 Credit cards usually offer three main reward categories: air miles, reward points, and cashback.

-Additionally, there are partnerships with retailers to offer promos such as meal offers for one or discounts when using a particular credit card.
+Additionally, there are partnerships with retailers that offer promos, such as meal packages for one or discounts when using a particular credit card.

 These can include cash back or accumulating reward points with each card swipe.
 These points can then be redeemed for air miles or applied to the balance of your outstanding credit card debt.

-If you play your cards right—quite literally—you might be among those who get to travel for “free” thanks to the redemption of air miles, meals, or staycations.
-All of this without incurring any additional costs beyond your regular expenditure.
+If you play your cards right—quite literally—you might be among those who get to travel for “free” thanks to the redemption of air miles, meals, or staycations—all of this can be done without incurring additional costs beyond your regular expenditure.

-Concentrating on the incentives that matter most to you is one tactic to consider.
-This entails keeping track of your spending habits and combining all of your charges onto one or two cards.
+One tactic to consider is concentrating on the incentives that matter most to you.
+This entails tracking your spending habits and combining all your charges into one or two cards.

 6. Flexible Credit

-One aspect of credit cards is an interest-free period, which is a period when interest is not applied to your outstanding credit.
+One aspect of credit cards is an interest-free period, during which interest is not applied to outstanding credit.

 You can get free short-term credit, which lasts 45–60 days, provided you pay off the amount owed on your credit card account by the due date.